timecapsulellc/Capsule/docker.md

 -e path_inpaint=/content/data/models/inpaint/ \
 -e path_controlnet=/content/data/models/controlnet/ \
 -e path_clip_vision=/content/data/models/clip_vision/ \
--e path_fooocus_expansion=/content/data/models/prompt_expansion/fooocus_expansion/ \
+-e path_capsule_expansion=/content/data/models/prompt_expansion/capsule_expansion/ \
 -e path_outputs=/content/app/outputs/ \
-ghcr.io/lllyasviel/fooocus
+ghcr.io/lllyasviel/capsule
 ```

 When you see the message  `Use the app with http://0.0.0.0:7865/` in the console, you can access the URL in your browser.

-Your models and outputs are stored in the `fooocus-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes/` (or `~/.local/share/containers/storage/volumes/` when using `podman`).
+Your models and outputs are stored in the `capsule-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes/` (or `~/.local/share/containers/storage/volumes/` when using `podman`).

 ## Building the container locally